New Connections & the Certification Process

-Every time an Electrical Contractor completes a new electrical installation, extension, or modification to an existing installation he/she is obliged to test and certify that the installation complies with current standards.
+Every time a Registered Electrical Contractor completes a new electrical installation, extension, or modification to an existing installation he/she is obliged to test and certify that the installation complies with current standards.

 - Building a new dwelling or premises

 - Altering the internal electrical wiring in any existing dwelling or premises

 - Reconnecting a dwelling or premises that has been disconnected for more than six months